aioc/problems/greedy/gravy_surprise/statement/statement.md

 Your output should consist of a single line containing a single integer: the maximum value of the lowest tastiness rating amongst the $K$ pieces that can be achieved.

+Note: We suggest making use of `long long int` as the answer can be quite large.

 ## Subtasks and Constraints

 Additional constraints for each subtask are given below.